 When Does Hypertrophic Cardiomyopathy Develop?

-Although hypertrophy may be present at birth or in childhood, it is much more common for the heart to appear normal at this time.
-Occasionally, Hypertrophic Cardiomyopathy is the cause of a stillbirth or develops during infancy, with heart failure, which may be fatal.
+Although hypertrophy may be present at birth or in childhood, it is much more common for the heart to appear normal then.
+Occasionally, hypertrophic cardiomyopathy is the cause of a stillbirth.
+It can also develop during infancy, with heart failure, which is sometimes fatal.
+Most commonly in these poor outcomes HCM is present as part of a syndrome or one of the many HCM spectrum disorders rather than the more common sarcomeric mutations.

 Maron BJ, McKenna WJ, Danielson GK, Kappenberger LJ, Kuhn HJ, Seidman CE, Shah PM, Spencer WH, Spirito P, ten Cate FJ, Wigle ED.
 American College of Cardiology/European Society of Cardiology Clinical Expert Consensus Document on Hypertrophic Cardiomyopathy.
 A report of the American College of Cardiology Task Force on Clinical Expert Consensus Documents and the European Society of Cardiology Committee for Practice Guidelines Committee to Develop an Expert Consensus Document on Hypertrophic Cardiomyopathy.
 J Am Coll Cardiol 2003;42:1687-1713 and Eur Heart J 2003;24:1965-1991.